By Mathias Ooi

 Professor of Humanities (Writing) Robin Hemley is another faculty member who has studied and written about exclaves.
 He was awarded a coveted residency at The Rockefeller Foundation Bellagio Center at Lake Como, Italy, for his unpublished book Exclaves: An Exploration of Identity, National and Otherwise.

 Professor of Humanities (Writing) Robin Hemley.
-Image by Charmaine Chua/Yale-NUS College.
+Image by Charmaine Chua for Yale-NUS College.

 The anthology of essays is inspired by places like Kaliningrad, Russia, which is cut off from the motherland by Lithuania and Poland, and Ceuta, a Spanish city claimed by Morocco and separated from mainland Spain by the Strait of Gibraltar.
 Professor Hemley visited the latter on a Week Seven trip with Assistant Professor of Humanities (Literature) Gretchen Head and a group of freshmen in 2016.